 – Cleaning the grinder more often can help prevent these issues.

-– Some grinders are not designed to handle oily coffee beans, so it may be necessary to invest in a different grinder.
+– Some grinders are not designed to handle oily coffee beans, so investing in a suitable grinder may be necessary. (as outlined by Scott Rao in The Professional Barista’s Handbook)

 In summary

-– Preference plays a role in choosing between dark and lighter roasts.
+– Personal preference plays a significant role in choosing between dark and lighter roasts. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

 – Medium to medium-dark roasts preserve the natural flavors and sweetness of the coffee bean.